Tobii/TobiiGamingUnitySDK/docs/manual.md

 It might be tempting to skip this part of the documentation, but I promise you that it will save you time later to at least browse through it.

-This section gives an overview of the features available in the Tobii Gaming SDK for Unity.
+This section gives an overview of the features available in the Tobii Unity SDK.
 It introduces the core concepts and gives you insight into what tools and features the SDK has to offer you, and how they work.

-For API details on each class and function, see the Tobii Gaming SDK for Unity [Scripting Reference](scripting-api).
+For API details on each class and function, see the Tobii Unity SDK [Scripting Reference](scripting-api).

 Section contents: